GeraldMajoni/alx-low_level_programming/0x00-hello_world/README.md

 4. Script for printing with puts
 5. Script to print using printf
 6. Script for Size
 7. Script for assembler code
+8. Code to print text without printf and puts